-- Strategic decisions: The syndicate's performance would be affected in the event of making strategic decisions that do not add value.
-The syndicate mitigates this risk through the combination of recommendations and challenge from non-executive directors, debate at the executive committee and input from the strategy and performance group (a group of approximately 35 senior individuals from across different disciplines at Beazley); - Environment: There is a risk that the chosen strategy cannot be executed because of the current environmental conditions within which Beazley operates, thereby delaying the timing of the strategy; - Communication: Having the right strategy and environment is of little value if it is not communicated internally so that the whole group is heading in the same direction, or if key external stakeholders are not aware of Beazley's progress against its strategy;

-- Senior management performance: There is a risk that senior management is overstretched or does not perform, which would have a detrimental impact on the syndicate's performance.
-The performance of the senior management team is monitored by the CEO and talent management team and overseen by the nomination committee of the group: - Reputation: Although reputational risk is a consequential risk, i.e. it emerges upon the occurrence of another risk manifesting, it has the potential to have a significant impact on an organisation.
-Beazley expects its staff to act honourably (one of seven ingredients of Being Beazley) by doing the right thing; - Flight risk: There is a risk that Beazley is unable to deliver its strategy due to the loss of key personnel.
-Beazley has controls in place to identify and monitor this risk, for example, through succession planning; - Crisis management: This is the risk caused by the destabilising effect of the syndicate having to deal with a crisis and is mitigated by having a detailed crisis management plan; and - Corporate transaction: There is a risk that Beazley undertakes a corporate transaction which does not return the expected value to shareholders.
+- Strategic decisions: The performance of the syndicate would be affected in the event of making strategic decisions that do not add value.
+The company mitigates this risk through the combination of recommendations and challenge from non-executive directors, debate at the executive committee and input from the strategy and performance group (a group of approximately 35 senior individuals from across different disciplines); - Environment: There is a risk that the chosen strategy cannot be executed because of the current environmental conditions within which the syndicate operates, thereby delaying the timing of the strategy; - Communication: Having the right strategy and environment is of little value if it is not communicated internally so that everybody is heading in the same direction, or if key external stakeholders are not aware of the company's progress against its strategy; - Senior management performance: There is a risk that senior management is overstretched or does not perform, which would have a detrimental impact on the performance of the syndicates.
+The performance of the senior management team is monitored by the CEO and talent management team and overseen by the nomination committee; - Reputation: Although reputational risk is a consequential risk, i.e. it emerges upon the occurrence of another risk manifesting; it has the potential to have a significant impact on an organisation.
+Beazley expects its staff to act honourably by doing the right thing; - Flight risk: There is a risk that Beazley is unable to deliver its strategy due to the loss of key personnel.
+Beazley has controls in place to identify and monitor this risk, for example, through succession planning; - Crisis management: This is the risk caused by the destabilising effect of the syndicate having to deal with a crisis and is mitigated by having a detailed crisis management plan; and - Corporate transaction: There is a risk that the syndicate undertakes a corporate transaction which does not return the expected value.
 This risk is mitigated through the due diligence performed, the financial structure of transactions and the implementation activity.
 Under the environmental risk heading, the board monitors five categories of emerging and strategic risk on a quarterly basis, namely; socio-political risk, distribution, market conditions, talent and regulation.